Tell you folks, things are really popping out there today.

 You know, we have, you know, stupid light rail out there that nobody rides and so forth.

-So anyway, it doesn't matter.
+At any rate, it doesn't matter.

-The ads feature a photo of a crocodile, though they don't mention crocs by name.
+The ads feature a photo of a crocodile, though they don't mention Crocs by name.

-Four-year-old Rory McDermott got a croc clad foot caught in an escalator last month at a mall in Northern Virginia.
+Four-year-old Rory McDermott got a croc-clad foot caught in an escalator last month at a mall in Northern Virginia.

 His mother managed to yank him free, but the nail on his big toe was almost completely ripped off, causing heavy bleeding.

-At first, well that happened to me once when I dropped a golf club on my toe.
+At first, well, that happened to me once when I dropped a golf club on my toe.

 Well, I can actually drop it.